CollabPortals

 Role-Based Access Control

-How to set up roles in CollabPortals to give different users different permission levels in the same portal.
+How to set up roles in CollabPortals so different users see different tables, fields, and views in the same portal.

 Overview